IanWold/ianwold.github.io/Site/Posts/clean_meetings_a_software_engineers_guide.md

 ## Adhrere to the Agenda

 The agenda specifies the purpose and outcome of the meeting, and the topics worthy of consideration in furtherance of the objective.
-At the start of the meeting, the first order of business is to approve the agenda: make any last-minute changes needed by the participants.
+At the start of the meeting, the first order of business is to approve the agenda and make any last-minute changes needed by the participants.
 Once everyone agrees on the agenda, _stick to it_.
 Topics not on the agenda are to be tabled, either for another meeting or preferrably for a Slack thread.

 ✔️ Do ensure everyone agrees to and understands the agenda